dawsonar802/dawsonar802/README.md

 ## Hello and Welcome! 👋

 ### About Me 🧑
-I come from a background with past experience using, supporting, and administrating Hyper-V, SharePoint, Citrix, amongst other technologies; however as technology evolves I am as well and have started my journey into a new realm with Cloud and DevOps.
-Azure is my main platform of choice for current solutions.
-I am looking forward to learning more about Azure (cloud in general), Git, GitHub, DevOps, AzDO, and more.
+I come from a background with past experience using, supporting, and administrating Hyper-V, SharePoint, Citrix, amongst other technologies; however in my current role I am working with all things Cloud and DevOps.
+Azure and Terraform is the main platform of choice for current solutions I am working on.

 ### [Certifications](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE2PjDI)